-Type 63 Light Amphibious Tank
+Type 63 Light Amphibious Tank [LAT]

-Type 63G Light Amphibious Tank
+Type 63G/A Light Amphibious Tank

-The Type 63 tank was China's first generation of self-developed amphibious tanks.
+The tank is China's first generation of self-developed amphibious tanks.
 This amphibious tank was designed by the Military Engineering Institute (or MEI) and the No. 60 Research Institute.
-Design work began in October 1958, and between March and June 1959 2 prototypes were built, identified by the industrial designator WZ-221.
-After further test modifications and improvements, small batch production began in 1960 and the first vehicles were subsequently delivered troops for trials.
-During these trials and further testing additional problems were corrected.
-By May 1962 trials began on 2 finalized test vehicles, including 2,500 kilometers of operation on land and 70 hours in water.
-These vehicles were sent to the No. 615 Factory for continued research and eventual production in 1963.
-These prototypes conducted additional tests totaling 2,650 kilometers of operation on land.
-In March 1963 the design was finalized.
-After successful testing in rivers, lakes, and sea trials, the vehicle was designated as the Type 63 Light Amphibious Tank and put into mass production.
+Design work began in October 1958, and between March and June 1959 two prototypes were built.
+In the right kind of vehicle to test modifications and improvements, based on small batch production began in 1960 and delivered troops for trials.
+Under trial production and testing the problems found were improved, and by May 1962 trials began on two finalized test vehicles, designed for 2500km on land and water 70 hours of motorcycle design type test.
+They were sent to the No. 615 Factory for continued research and eventual production in 1963.
+The re-trial prototypes conducted additional tests of 2650km, and in March 1963 the design was finalized.
+After successful testing in rivers, lakes, and sea trials, it was named Type 63 Amphibious tanks and put into mass production.

 |Join the GlobalSecurity.org mailing list|